Do you or your partner snore, making it difficult for one or even both of you to sleep properly?

-In general if you find your nostrils collapse a bit when you breathe in, and breathing seems to be easier when you pull it open, then you may well be a nose snorer.
-It’s probably best not to try this test if you’re suffering from a cold or blocked nose as that might give you the wrong indications.
+In general, if you find your nostrils collapse a bit when you breathe in, and breathing seems to be easier when you pull it open, you may be a nose snorer.
+It’s probably best not to try this test if you’re suffering from a cold or blocked nose though as that might give you the wrong indications.

-Of course these may not be conclusive tests, and you may be left thinking you suffer from more than one mode.
+These aren’t definitive tests though, and maybe more than one version seems to apply to you.
 But it should at least give you some clues as to which treatment category to try first.

-- Vestibular shield – limits the amount of air you can get through your mouth thus forcing you to breathe through your nose.
+- Vestibular shield – limits the amount of air you can get through your mouth, forcing you to breathe through your nose.
 This can be useful for those who snore through their mouth.